 - Gradually add the milk and water, whisking continuously.
 Stop and scrape the sides of the bowl with a spatula so that any lumps can be pushed down into the batter, then whisk again until all the liquid is mixed.
 Try to get the batter smooth and airy.

 - (Optional Step: Cover and leave batter to rest for up to 1 hour.
 Just before cooking, whisk thoroughly again to break down any lumps and add some more air.)

-- Put some of the drippings from the roast beef in a pan.
+- Pour a small amount of drippings (or oil) into your pan or muffing tin.
 The baking pan should have deep straight sides to help the pudding rise.
 Or, if you’re using a 12-cup muffin tin, brush the drippings into the bottom (about 1 teaspoon per muffin cup).

-- Bake 20 to 30 minutes until the puddings have risen.
-(Do not open the oven door as they are baking or those fluffy puddings will collapse!
+- Bake 20 to 30 minutes until the puddings have risen and are golden brown.
+(DO NOT open the oven door in the first 10 to 15 minutes or those fluffy puddings will DROP and collapse!
 Use the oven light to keep an eye on them.)

 - Serve the puddings at once with the roast and spoonfuls of hot gravy.